mbta/mobile_app/.github/pull_request_template.md

   - [ ] Add temporary machine translations, marked "Needs Review"

 android
-- [ ] All user-facing strings added to strings resource
+- [ ] All user-facing strings added to strings resource in alphabetical order
 - [ ] Expensive calculations are run in `withContext(Dispatchers.Default)` where possible

 ### Testing